cmdcolin/tools-iuc/data_managers/data_manager_mapseq/data_manager/readme.md

 # test data explained

-## the tool will expect one file each with the corresponing endings in the DB folder
+## the tool will expect one file each with the corresponding endings in the DB folder

 Trimmed version of:
 * OTU table (id for each taxon) (*.otu)
 * Ref. fasta DB (*.fasta)
-* Taxan assignemnt of each ref.
+* Taxan assignment of each ref.
 DB sequence (*.txt)
 * clustering of the ref. sequences (starting with 0) corresponding to the ref. sequences (*.mscluster)

 ## Command to get DBs